StreetLamb/tribe/README.md

 > [!WARNING]
 > If your existing and new embedding models have different vector dimensions, you may need to recreate your Qdrant collection.
 You can delete the collection through the Qdrant Dashboard at [http://qdrant.localhost/dashboard](http://qdrant.localhost/dashboard).
 Therefore, it is better to plan ahead which embedding model is most suitable for your workflows.

+### Using Open Source Models

+Open source models are becoming cheaper and easier to run, and some even match the performance of closed models.
+You might prefer using them for their privacy and cost benefits.
+If you are running Tribe locally and want to use open source models, I would recommend Ollama for its ease of use.

+#### Using Open Source Models with Ollama
+1. **Install Ollama:** First, set up Ollama on your device.
+You can find the instructions in [Ollama's repo](https://github.com/ollama/ollama).
+2. **Download Models:** Download your preferred models from Ollama
+3. **Configure your agents:**
+   - Update the agent's provider to `ollama`.
+   - Paste the downloaded model's name (e.g., `llama3.1:8b`) into the model input field.
+   - By default, Tribe will run on `http://host.docker.internal:11434`, which maps to `https://localhost:11434`.
+This setup allows Tribe to communicate with the default Ollama host.
+If your setup uses a different host, specify the new host in the 'Base URL' input field.

+#### Choosing the Right Models
+There are hundreds of open source models in [Ollama's library](https://ollama.com/library) suitable for different tasks.
+Here’s how to choose the right one for your use case:
+- **Tool Calling Models:** If you are planning to equip agents with specific skills, use models like `Llama3.1`, `Mistral Nemo`, `Firefunction V2`, or `Command-R +` and others that support tool calling.
+- **For Creative, Reasoning and other Tasks:** You have more flexibility.
+You may stick to tool calling capable models or consider models like `gemma2` or `phi3`.

+#### Using Open Source Models without Ollama

+If you’re not planning to use Ollama, you can still run open source models compatible with the [OpenAI chat completions API](https://platform.openai.com/docs/api-reference/introduction).

+Steps:
+1. **Edit Your Agent:** Select 'OpenAI' as your model provider.
+2. **Specify Endpoint:** Under 'Base URL', specify the model’s inference endpoint.

 ### Guides